aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 [Create two new basic Python functions](https://docs.amplify.aws/cli/function#set-up-a-function){target="_blank"} via `amplify add function`.

-!!! note "Amplify CLI generated functions use `Pipenv` as a dependency manager"
+???+ note
+    Amplify CLI generated functions use `Pipenv` as a dependency manager.
 Your function source code is located at **`amplify/backend/function/your-function-name`**.

 Within your function's folder, add Lambda Powertools as a dependency with `pipenv install aws-lambda-powertools`.